An Insider’s Guide to Exploring the Margaret River Caves

 Follow your guide along the walkway before reaching the jaw-dropping attraction of the cave – a permanent lake that brilliantly reflects the surrounding cave and the suspended table formation floating over the lake.

 Good to Know: The guide will turn off all lights for a minute or so to allow guests to take in the sounds of the cave in an immersive experience – this might not be the most suitable cave for younger children if they’re scared of the dark.
-A moderate level of fitness is required given the amount of stairs.
+A moderate level of fitness is required, given the number of stairs.

-This cave gets quite chilly, bring a jumper.
+This cave gets quite chilly, so bring a jumper.

 Bookings: I recommend booking in advance for Lake Cave as it is one of the more popular caves with limited numbers on the guided tour.